magicansk/LEARN_Git/docs/GIT_NOTES_1.md

      ```
       The authenticity of host 'github.com (192.30.252.1)' can't be established.
       RSA key fingerprint is 16:27:ac:a5:76:28:2d:36:63:1b:56:4d:eb:df:a6:48.
-      Are you sure you want to continue connecting (yes/no)?
+      Are you sure you want to continue (yes/no)?

       The authenticity of host 'github.com (192.30.252.1)' can't be established.
       RSA key fingerprint is SHA256:nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8.